Jewelry Photography: How to Take Pictures of Jewelry

 Camera

 Contrary to popular belief, you don’t need a high-end camera lens to create good jewelry images.
 New jewelry sellers can also execute a shoot with an Android or iPhone.
-Personally, I suggest using whatever camera you have handy, be it a point and shoot, a digital camera, or a smartphone.
+Use whatever camera you have handy, be it a digital camera or a smartphone.

 Tripod

-Not to discourage you, but you’re going to shake your camera a lot during a photoshoot (it happens to everyone).
-The way to avoid camera shake is to use a tripod.
+The best way to avoid camera shake is by using a tripod.
 Tripods hold the camera steady so you can use optimal aperture and ISO settings.
-You could get a basic one from Amazon for $30 or even less.
+You can get a basic one from Amazon for $30 or less.

 Table

-Again, you don’t need to get anything fancy.
+You don’t need anything fancy to set your products on.
 A standard folding table—ideally with a width between 24 and 27 inches—should work just fine.

 Foam boards

-When photographing a product, there’s always a shadow side that makes it difficult to create a good image.
-To create soft lighting, you can put a white form board to reflect the light back into the shadow.
+When photographing a product, there’s always a side that doesn’t get enough light.
+This shadowed side can ruin the image.
+To create soft lighting, place a white foam board opposite the light source to reflect light into the shadowed area.

 Tape or clamps